absolute-quantum/cats-blender-plugin/README.md

   - Added "Translate Everything" button
   - No longer removes rigidbodies and joints
     - Only Fix Model removes them now
+- **Model:**
+  - Join meshes now applies all transforms
+  - Added new Apply Transforms button
+  - Fixed files with capital letters in the file extension not importing correctly
 - **Visemes:**
   - Shape Keys Mix Intensity slider is back
   - Increased the range of the intensity slider
 - **Credits:**
   - Added a patchnotes button
 - **Shapekeys:**
-  - Improved "Apply Shapekey as Basis"
+  - Greatly improved "Apply Shapekey as Basis"
-  - The "Original Basis" is now renamed to "Name - Reversed"
-  - Reversed shape keys now can be applied as the Basis
+  - Shape keys added to the Basis can be reverted now
-    - This removes them from the Basis
 - **General:**
-  - Reduced startup time
+  - Slightly reduced startup time
   - Updated mmd_tools
   - Fixed some typos
   - Fixed multiple bugs